safespring/web/content/blogg/2022-05-terraform-ansible-rudder.md

 root@rudder-server:~#
 ```

-After this you can log in to the web GUI of the Rudder server on
+After this, you can log in to the web GUI of the Rudder server on
 `https://<ip-address-of-rudder-server-instance>` with the username and
 password just created with the CLI.
 From here you can choose to either work in
-the web GUI (which is quite good and user friendly) or you can work through the
+the web GUI (which is quite good and user-friendly) or you can work through the
 API or the `rudder-cli` tool which in turn uses the API.
-In any case you need a
+In any case, you need a
 token for accessing the API and that can be generated in the GUI under
 "Administration/API accounts".

 The two `rudder-client` instances can now be observed in "Node
 Management/Pending Nodes" in the GUI.
 That means the two new clients/agents
-need to be acccepted by the policy server in order for the server to manage
+need to be accepted by the policy server in order for the server to manage
 them.
-You can do this in the web GUI by marking it and press the "accept"
+You can do this in the web GUI by marking it and pressing the "accept"
 button.
 When nodes are accepted they move from the "Pending Nodes" list to the
 "Nodes" list.